-- How much will I have to pay to relocate to the Harvard area? - If my spouse is relocating with me, what are the chances that he or she will be able to find suitable work? - Based on my degree, what salary range should I expect after I leave school? - How much will my monthly payments be, and how do they compare to my starting salary after school?
+- How much will I have to pay to relocate to the Harvard area? - It is not uncommon in the Cambridge/Boston area for renters seeking apartments to have to pay several fees up front when signing a lease such as the first month's rent, last month's rent, and/or a security deposit.
+Renters may also need to pay a broker's fee if they use a broker to help them find an apartment. - If my spouse is relocating with me, what are the chances that he or she will be able to find suitable work? - Based on my degree, what salary range should I expect after I leave school? - How much will my monthly payments be, and how do they compare to my starting salary after school?